spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

 Installing DeepSeg Tasks Post-Install
 *************************************

 If you need to install a task after the initial ``sct.sif`` file was created, you can use the following instructions.
-Note, however, that each time you do this, the ``.sif`` file is rebuilt, which can take quite a while to do; try to determine which ``deepseg`` models you'll need as early as possible to avoid this!
+Note, however, that each time you do this, the ``.sif`` file is rebuilt, which can take quite a while to do.
+To avoid this, try to determine which ``sct_deepseg`` models you'll need as early as possible!

 #.
 Download the requisite files from GitHub: